bbabatunde/LLFI_fault_injector_tools/README.md

 Enter process type:

 process type

-1. a: process and create database for all LLFI output
+- a: process and create database for all LLFI output
-2. p: process and create database for profilling output
+- p: process and create database for profilling file
-3.
+- e: process and create database for error output
+- l: process and create database for LLVM IR file
+- s: process and create database for standard output folder
+- pr: process and create database for program pout output folder

 # Process_error_output.py